microsoft/playwright/docs/src/test-reporter-api/class-suite.md

 `Suite` is a group of tests.
 All tests in Playwright Test form the following hierarchy:

-* Root suite has a child suite for each [TestProject].
+* Root suite has a child suite for each [FullProject].
   * Project suite #1.
 Has a child suite for each test file in the project.
     * File suite #1
       * [TestCase] #1